 Hopefully, you have a parenting plan that spells out how holidays are spent.
 If not, you and your co-parent need to sit down and determine how you will spend the time off from school and during special events and celebrations – and you should do this well in advance.
 Discuss the traditions you value and want to see carried on with the kids and be willing to let go of activities that cause more stress than enjoyment.
 Even if you have a parenting plan, that plan needs to adapt to meeting the changing needs of your child.
 For instance, your two-year-old needs a nap and more consistency.
 Your 16-year-old will want and need time with friends during school breaks.

-While good planning is important, you also need to maintain some degree of flexibility.
+While good planning is important, you also need to maintain some degree of flexibility for smooth co-parenting during the holidays.
 No plan can account for all of the things that might happen.
 Perhaps your child gets sick and you need to scale back some of the celebrating.
 Maybe your in-laws come into town unexpectedly.
 If you have the kids on the night when they want to see them, but you don’t have anything special planned, consider re-arranging your time to maintain that relationship between them and the kids.
 These goodwill gestures make co-parenting a much smoother process in the long run and are good for your kids.

 If you celebrate Christmas or Hanukkah with gifts, coordinate with your co-parent.
 It is easy for holidays to become excessive, but this is not what parents usually want for their children.
 Talk about the number of gifts, money limits, and things that are off-limits (perhaps there are certain electronics or items that feel age-inappropriate or outside your value system).
 Remember all the in-laws who might also be giving gifts and share with them any guidelines that you have created.
 This process is much easier the earlier you establish it.
 If you have each tried to “out-do” each other since the divorce with lavish gifts, it is going to be much harder to reign in your gift giving than if you establish a reasonable plan from the beginning.
 It is also much harder to undo entitlement in your child than it is to avoid it in the first place.